tdhillon113/WEB102PROJ2/README.md

 Clicking on a card flips it over, showing the back with corresponding information Clicking on a flipped card again flips it back, showing the front Clicking on the next button displays a random new card

+Video Walkthrough
+ Here's a walkthrough of implemented features: Demo GIF